s7techlab/cckit/examples/insurance/README.md

 	"theft_claim_process": processTheftClaim,
 }
 ```
-Also chaincode has `init` function.
+Also, chaincode has `init` function.
 So we can use them for testing insurance chaincode functionality.

 ## Data transfer objects and fixtures